 Restrictive Covenants of the Kohlberg Entities and Robert Cucuel.
 The Agreement and Plan of Merger provides that for a period of three years from the date of closing, each of the Kohlberg Entities and Robert Cucuel (each on their own behalf) may not, and will cause their affiliates not to, directly or indirectly recruit or otherwise solicit or induce any member of senior management, key employee or officer of CHS or its subsidiaries to terminate his or her employment or other relationship with CHS or any of its subsidiaries, or hire any such person who has ceased to be employed or otherwise engaged by CHS or any of its subsidiaries during the preceding six months, subject to certain exceptions.
 The Kohlberg Entities and Mr. Cucuel also have agreed, for a period of three years from the date of closing, to keep confidential all information regarding BioScrip and its subsidiaries furnished to the Kohlberg Entities in connection with the merger of CHS, and all analyses, compilations, forecasts and other documents and records prepared by the Kohlberg Entities or their affiliates, directors, officers, employees and representatives which contain or are based on such information, and will cause their affiliates and representatives to keep such confidential information confidential.
-In addition, Mr. Cucuel has agreed, for a period of one year after the date of closing and subject to a one year extension as described below, that he will not (except to BioScrip in his capacity as a consultant after the date of closing) provide services substantially similar to those he performed for CHS or its subsidiaries or for certain of the Stockholders within the last year of his employment with CHS to any business which provides or offers home infusion therapy services or home nursing services in the United States, or solicit, contact or call upon any customer, potential customer, physician or hospital in the United States that competes with CHS or its subsidiaries at the time of the closing, Mr. Cucuel and CHS have agreed to enter,
+In addition, Mr. Cucuel has agreed, for a period of one year after the date of closing and subject to a one year extension as described below, that he will not (except to BioScrip in his capacity as a consultant after the date of closing) provide services substantially similar to those he performed for CHS to any business which provides or offers home infusion therapy services or home nursing services in the United States, or solicit, contact or call upon any customer, potential customer, physician or hospital in the United States that competes with CHS or its subsidiaries at the time of the closing.
+Mr. Cucuel and CHS have agreed to enter, before the date of closing, into a separation and transition services agreement pursuant to which, amo